xtuml/bridgepoint/doc-bridgepoint/notes/9446_merge_attrs_int.md

   Java class (```CombineWithOnO_ATTRWizardPage1```) to be created during code generation.
 This dialog calls Attribute.canCombineWith() to present the user with a combo box of attributes to combine with.
-5.2.2  Current code with addtions marked with "+"
+5.2.2  Current code with addtions marked by "+"

 ```
 select any o_attr from instances of O_ATTR where ( selected.Attr_ID == param.Attr_ID );